Weedshaker/event-driven-web-components-yjs/readme.md

 - [ ] own heroku webrtc testing

 At decentralweb App level
+- [ ] submodule views: rooms (own rooms or with controller analog users), users and providers (with initial providers fetched from gist or separate repo json)
 - [ ] ipfs and webtorrent integrations
 - [ ] User controller if not connected offer to connect to other urls max.
 2 per socket / connecting to other servers according user crdt data
 - [ ] allow the user to choose to keep chat alive at websocket (see TODO: allow certain rooms to have persistence at https://github.com/Weedshaker/y-websocket)